opensearch-project/observability/docs/Integration-structure.md

 "identification": "instrumentationScope.attributes.identification",
 ```

-`Categories:`
+`Catalog:`
+This defines the catalog source from which the Integration is associated with.
+This is based on the `catalog` API which is part of the integration support.[Sample Observability catalog](../../schema/system/samples/catalog.json)

+`Components:`
-This section defines the classification categories associated to this Integration according to ECS specification (https://www.elastic.co/guide/en/ecs/current/ecs-allowed-values-event-category.html)
+This section defines the classification components associated to this Integration according to [ECS specification](https://www.elastic.co/guide/en/ecs/current/ecs-allowed-values-event-category.html) and expresses in the [Sample Observability catalog](../../schema/system/samples/catalog.json)

 `collection:`
 This references the different types of collection this integration if offering.
-It can be one of the following
+It can be one of the following Observability catalog's element:
 { *`Traces, Logs, Metrics`* }.

+The collection **name** (`logs`,`traces`,`metrics`) reflects the catalog's `category` as it appears in the [Sample Observability catalog](../../schema/system/samples/catalog.json)

 **Collections**

 Let's dive into a specific log collection:

 ```
    "logs": [{
                 "info": "access logs",
                 "input_type":"logfile",
                 "dataset":"nginx.access",
-                    "labels" :["`nginx"``,``"access"``],`
+                "labels" :["nginx","access"]
-                    "schema": "./schema/logs/access.json"
             },
 ```

 This log collects nginx access logs as described in the `info` section.
 The `input_type` is a categorical classification of the log kind which is specified in the ECS specification as well.

-- `dataset`  is defined above and indicates the target routing index.
+- `dataset` is defined above and indicates the target routing index, in this example `sso_logs-nginx.access-${namespace}`
 - `lables`  are general purpose labeling tags that allow further correlation and associations.
-- `schema`  is the location of the mapping configuration between the original log format to the Observability Log format.
+- `schema`  optional parameter - is the location of the mapping configuration between the original log format to the Observability Log format.
 * * *

 #### Display: